 The Basic Qualifications and Expectations are the same for this position as for the others (see “Essential Expectations”), but the Animal Caretaker must also have some experience with caring for farm animals.
-(We currently have cows, laying and meat chickens, goats, pigs, llamas, two ostriches and several farm cats.)
-While we don’t expect you have have experienced all these animals, the Animal Caretaker should have some experience caring for and monitoring animals in some capacity.
+(We currently have cows, laying hens, young chickens, geese, ducks, guinea fowl, one sheep, no pigs until late spring, llamas, two ostriches several farm cats, one farm dog, and two guardian dogs) While we don’t expect that you have experienced all these animals, the Animal Caretaker should have some experience caring for and monitoring animals in some capacity.

 Though Emandal is a farm, we operate as a guest facility, and the work required reflects this.
 In addition to their Animal Caretaking duties, they’ll also assist the Seasonal Support Staff with lots of physical, behind the scenes work.
 This job is perfect for anyone who wants a break from school or a sedentary job and who understands the importance of flexibility and of working as part of a team.
 The Animal Caretaker must be a self-starter, and must be able to work alone or with a team, as they’ll be doing both during their job.